 The recent Covid crisis, real or contrived, is effectively destroying the traditional economy (though we haven't really felt this yet, as the economy is being kept inflated).
 In this 'scenario,' democracy as we once knew it (or hoped it was) could well be at an end too.
 Ending democracy and ushering in '[a] world of tighter top-down government control and more authoritarian leadership. . .' is a stated agenda of the supranational ruling elite.
 These words directly from the Rockefeller Foundation's paper mentioned above – (the pandemic scenario) 'Lock Step' p18

-If this present pandemic does go on until 2022, there's not likely to be much more than box stores and Amazon left standing.
+If this present pandemic does go on until 2022, there's not likely to be much more than big box stores and Amazon left standing.
 However, should we understand the mechanisms behind money creation (and particularly behind the UBI) the resources can be allocated in ways that allow us to build the kind of society and community we would chose to live in.
-If we don't understand this process (and the myth of austerity and scarcity continues) our politicians will deliver us, helpless, into the care to billionaire technocrats – who have state emphatically that the world is over populated.
-Again, that may well be (the may indeed by over populated), but with a steady-state economy, the need for perpetual grow ends, and we already know that comfortable populations automatically begin to decline in number, naturally, without any kind of intervention.
+If we don't understand this process (and the myth of austerity and scarcity continues) our politicians will deliver us, helpless, into the care to billionaire technocrats – who have stated emphatically that the world is over populated.
+Again, that may well be (the world may indeed by over populated), but with a steady-state economy, the need for perpetual grow ends, and we already know that comfortable populations automatically begin to decline in number, naturally, without any kind of intervention.

 We must also remember that however bad Covid has appeared, it might have been worse; and future events could very easily be worse.
 We've been warned about this, and the Health Security State is already in place.
-Organizations such as The Bloomberg Center for Heath Security, for instance, which 'predicted' the Covid scenario at Event 201, in October 2019 (This event was co-sponsored, incidentally, by with the WEF and Bill and Melinda Gates Foundation).
-For 2025 (just as we hope things will be back to normal after Covid-19) the Bloomberg Center for Heath Security is predicting the 'SPARS' pandemic.
+Organizations such as The Bloomberg Center for Health Security, for instance, which 'predicted' the Covid scenario at Event 201, in October 2019 (This event was co-sponsored, incidentally, by with the WEF and Bill and Melinda Gates Foundation).
+For 2025 (just as we hope things will be back to normal after Covid-19) the Bloomberg Center for Health Security is predicting the 'SPARS' pandemic.

 They were not kidding when they spoke of the 'new normal' – And the moment Covid hit, the world's Heads of State, in 'lock step,' began parroting the World Economic Forum's rhetoric.